- Adoption Act, 2010

 The Adoption Authority of Ireland was established on the 1st November 2010.
 The Adoption Board was replaced by the Adoption Authority of Ireland on this date.

-Adoption in Ireland is now regulated by the Adoption Authority of Ireland, which is an independent quasi judicial statutory body appointed by Government.
+The Adoption Authority of Ireland, which is an independent quasi judicial statutory body appointed by Government, is responsible for regulating adoption in Ireland.
 The mission of the Authority is to “work to achieve excellence in adoption and adoption related services, with the best interests of children as our primary consideration.”
+The Adoption Authority provides a wide range of adoption services in relation to the issuing of Declarations of Eligibility and Suitability to Adopt, registering adoptions, and adoption information and tracing services.

-The HSE plays an important role in assessing possible adoptive parents and services to people who were adopted or fostered and may wish to trace their birth family.
+Tusla (Child and Family Agency) plays an important role in assessing possible adoptive parents and provides information and tracing services to people who were adopted or fostered and may wish to trace their birth family.
+Detailed information on the services Tusla provides can be found on the Tusla website.

-From November 1st 2010, all adoption applications must be sent to a local HSE office.
-For contact details of your local HSE Adoption Service, visit the HSE website.
+From November 1st 2010, all applications for an adoption assessment must be made through a local Tusla office.
+For contact details of your local Adoption Service, visit the Tusla website.

 Domestic adoption is where a child is adopted within Ireland, through either a family adoption or a non-family adoption.
 A domestic adoption involves the transfer, on a permanent basis, of parental rights and duties for children from the birth parent(s) to the adoptive parent(s).
 It is a permanent legal relationship between the adoptive parent(s) and the child.
 The child has the same legal rights as if they were born in the adoptive family.

-The Adoption Authority website contains detaied information on the process which must be followed.
+The Adoption Authority website contains details of the process which must be followed and country specific information and updates.

 The Hague Convention website has details of the Convention and a list of the Central Authorities, the Accredited Bodies and the Competent Authorities.